monikakumarinbox-glitch/blast-radius-prophet/README.md

 ---

+## What It Does (TL;DR)

+- Learns a live **service dependency graph** from Splunk logs and metrics — no CMDB or manual diagrams.
+- Uses **Splunk MCP + hosted models** to detect early anomalies and forecast the incident’s blast radius (services, regions, users at risk).
+- Prepares a **pre-incident playbook**: who to page first, one suggested mitigation, and a drafted Slack / ticket message for human approval.

+---

 ## How It Works

 Three AI agents run in sequence, all powered by the **Splunk MCP Server** (`splunk_run_query` tool):